YuewuZhou/blackjack/README.md

 # blackjack
-black jack game with all the bells and whistles
+black jack game, working on the counter function